DigiFors/Wazuh4J/readme.md

 > [!Note]
 > Place the rule folders in the current directory, rather than provide the absolute path to the files.

-The following folder structure is most recommended
+This is an example of a recommended folder structure
 ```
 $ tree
 .